St Thomas' Anglican Church, North Ipswich

 Pedalboard: straight & parallel

 A partial rebuilding of the organ was commenced in 1968 by Fr John Hamer-Howorth (d.1988), who reported at the time that two sets of pipes in the Swell Organ were missing.
-His proposals included new Great and Pedal pneumatic soundboards, extension of the Pedal Bourdon to 8ft pitch, addition of a Swell Super Octave coupler, a new pedalboard, provision of a balanced swell pedal, new console fittings, and a revised specification in which the two manuals would be reduced to one.17
+His proposals included new Great and Pedal pneumatic soundboards, extension of the Pedal Bourdon to 8ft pitch, addition of a Swell Super Octave coupler, a 'new' radiating and concave pedalboard, provision of a balanced swell pedal and consequent modification of the swell shutters, new console fittings, and a revised specification in which the two manuals would be reduced to one.20

 Hamer-Howorth's work in Queensland included several organs, all using second-hand English pipework: at St Andrew's Anglican Church, Caloundra (1967-73), St Alban's Anglican Church, Auchenflower (1971-72), and St David's Presbyterian Church, Toowoomba (1977).
 Inspection of the Ipswich organ in 1973, 1989 and 2004 suggests, fortunately, that few of Hamer-Howorth's proposals were carried out.
-New keyboards were fitted, but the original ones remained in storage at the church as late as 1989.
-The swell shutters were changed from horizontal to vertical, and the original hitchdown swell lever was replaced crudely with a balanced swell pedal.
+New stop knobs and keyboards (covered in plastic) were fitted, but the original keyboards have remained in storage at the church.21 The swell shutters were changed from horizontal to vertical; the original hitchdown swell lever was replaced crudely with a balanced swell pedal; and the original parallel and flat pedalboard was crudely modified to become radiating.

-By 1989, the stop nomenclature at the console was recorded as follows:
+Following Hamer-Howorth's work in 1968, the stop nomenclature at the console has been as follows:

 8 8 8 8 4 4 2 8 8 8 4 2 8 16 |